Wakfu (TV series): Other

-A talking Bow Meow that Remington calls his brother, which Ruel finds odd.
+A talking Bow Meow who Remington calls his brother, which Ruel finds odd.
 He is as sly and cunning as his brother, and like him not above using a double cross to get their way.
 Despite this, however, both brothers are shown to care about one another, as Remington chose to stay behind in the Shushu world to save him.